A woman holding a large score, standing against a plain wall.

 Yan Ee Toh is a Singaporean composer whose music fuses elements of spontaneity and organicity.
 Yan Ee’s music deals with dichotomies within nature - both the phenomena of our physical world, as well as the nature of things.
 Her works explore gestures through the amalgamation and morphing of timbres and harmonies.

-Yan Ee’s recent interests in interdisciplinary work and traditional instruments have led to performances at the Courtauld Gallery, collaborations with Erhu musician Calista Liaw and School of the Arts Ethnic Ensemble, and the curation of the ‘Landscapes//Atmospheres’ concert series championing new works for the Steingraeber Transducer Piano.
+Yan Ee’s recent interests in interdisciplinary work and traditional instruments have led to performances at the Courtauld Gallery, collaborations with Duo Nessi (Chatori Shimizu and Niloufar Shiri) and School of the Arts Ethnic Ensemble, and the curation of the ‘Landscapes//Atmospheres’ concert series championing new works for the Steingraeber Transducer Piano.

-Beyond her compositional practice, Yan Ee is an active choral singer and pianist.
-She has sung with the New London Chamber Choir, the Joyful Company of Singers, and the All Souls Church Choir.
+Beyond her compositional practice, Yan Ee is an active choral singer and pianist, having sung with the New London Chamber Choir, the Joyful Company of Singers, and the All Souls Church Choir.
 Passionate about artistic practice both on and off stage, Yan Ee maintains an active compositional practice alongside her work as an arts professional in Marketing & Communications at the Yong Siew Toh Conservatory of Music.